amwatson/CitraVR/README.md

 Join the [Flat2VR](https://flat2vr.com/) discord and from there join [cvr-join](https://discord.com/channels/747967102895390741/1196505250102792232) to get access to the CitraVR community and support forums

 # Need Help?
+Please check our [Troubleshooting](https://github.com/amwatson/CitraVR/wiki/Troubleshooting) and [Known Issues](https://github.com/amwatson/CitraVR/wiki/CitraVR-Known-Issues) pages to see if your issue is listed.
 To file a bug report or a feature request, please [submit an issue](https://github.com/amwatson/CitraVR/issues/new/choose).
 Otherwise, follow the instructions for <a href="#discord">Discord</a> and post in [cvr-support](https://discord.com/channels/747967102895390741/1196505719910957176)